hux-x/hux-x/README.md

 👋 Hey there!
 I'm Husnain

-I'm a passionate Full Stack Developer (MERN) from Pakistan with a strong focus on building scalable, secure, and user-centric applications.
+I'm a Full Stack Developer (MERN) from Pakistan with a strong focus on building scalable, secure, and user-centric applications.
 I love solving complex problems, designing efficient backend systems, and crafting engaging frontend experiences that bring ideas to life.

 🔧 Tech Stack
 💻 Languages